rachel-meadows/malaphor/README.md

 I'm in the process of a) using the database to refine the text output to better reflect semantic content, and b) building a front end for the program so it is accessible to users without having to download this code and re-scrape the data.

-## Fun: Examples from the program so far
+## Examples from the program so far
 Here are some of the script's better malaphors:

 **The idioms being merged:**